Lusanco/typescript-learning/00-a-first-app/README.md

 ## Conclusion

-**This project illustrates TypeScript's core benefit:**: catching errors during development rather than at runtime.
+**This project illustrates TypeScript's core benefit**: catching errors during development rather than at runtime.
 By using TypeScript's type-checking, we prevent common issues like typos in object properties or incorrect function argument orders.
 This leads to a smoother, safer, and more efficient coding process.